shatayu/HayBox/README.md

   * Many consider this to be slightly better than 2ip no-reactivation for controlling aerial drift, because you can never lock yourself out of drift.
   * It affects away-then-in ledgedashes, making them much harder to be frame-perfect similar to on sticks.
     * However, it is pointed out that c-stick ledgedrops still exist, just people would need to practice them (and they may be less ergonomic on rectangles with large button spacing).
     * Some players, depending on the character, want wider ModX wavedash angles to make held-modX down-then-in ledgedashes have the same timing.
-Is this just fox?
+Is this just Fox?
   * However, it is generally riskier for vertical recovery mixups like fastfall up-b.
+  * Additionally, if you're not used to lifting fingers up it may take time to get used to.
   * Will we stick with this?
-It's likely, but there are potential alternatives that have been suggested (that are significantly harder to implement):
+There are potential alternatives that have been suggested, though they are significantly harder to implement:
     * 2ip no reactivation that has significantly increased travel time when both directions are pressed
     * 2ip no reactivation vertically, but not horizontally. (possibly with the above); this would need an additional SDI nerf similar to the B0XX ones.
 * Left stick travel time to the center or rim: 6ms (just over 1/3 frame)